Castanyada: Catalonia

 In Catalonia, celebrations involve eating castanyes (roasted chestnuts), panellets (special almond balls covered in pine nuts), moniatos (roast or baked sweet potato), Ossos de Sant cake and preserved fruit (candied or glazed fruit).
 Moscatell (Muscat) is drunk from porrons.
 Around the time of this celebration, it is common for street vendors to sell hot toasted chestnuts wrapped in newspaper.
 In many places, confectioners often organise raffles of chestnuts and preserved fruit.

 It seems that the tradition of eating these foods comes from the fact that during All Saints' night, on the eve of All Souls' Day in the Christian tradition, bell ringers would ring bells in commemoration of the dead into the early morning.
 Friends and relatives would help with this task, and everyone would eat these foods for sustenance.

 Other versions of the story state that the Castanyada originates at the end of the 18th century and comes from the old funeral meals, where other foods, such as vegetables and dried fruit were not served.
 The meal had the symbolic significance of a communion with the souls of the departed: while the chestnuts were roasting, prayers would be said for the person who had just died.

 The festival is usually depicted with the figure of a castanyera: an old lady, dressed in peasant's clothing and wearing a headscarf, sitting behind a table, roasting chestnuts for street sale.

 In recent years, the Castanyada has become a revetlla of All Saints and is celebrated in the home and community.
 It is the first of the four main school festivals, alongside Christmas, Carnestoltes and St George's Day, without reference to ritual or commemoration of the dead.

-Galicia and Portugal

-The "Magosto" or "Magusto" is the essential Galician and Portuguese autumn pagan origin festival similar to the Gaelic Samhain (or "Samaín" word adapted to the Galician from the Irish Gaelic).
-In addition to chestnuts and local young wine, various foods have been incorporated such as sausages and other products made from the pig slaughter, which occurs at the same time of year.
-Traditionally, grilled sardines are also served, a great delicacy in this region.